Code-Institute-Submissions/WIAM/README.md

 ### Local Clone

-To make a local clone of the site, just follow these steps after forking the code:
+To make a local clone of the site, just follow these steps:

 * Log in to your GitHub;
 * Under your repository section, select the repo that you need;